mbwika/mbwika.github.io/content/authors/admin/_index.md

     url: https://www.utdallas.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include privacy, software and network security, while my professional interests include software engineering and cybersecurity.
+bio: Experienced software developer and a cybersecurity researcher.
+Interests include application and network security, software & malware development and analysis, cracking CTF challenges, and pen-testing.

 # Interests to show in About widget
 interests:
-  - Cybersecurity
   - Application Security
-  - Software Engineering
+  - Software Development
-  - Ethical Hacking
+  - CTF Challenges | Ethical Hacking
   - Reverse Engineering & Malware Analysis
-  - Privacy
+  - Pentesting

 # Education to show in About widget
 education: